 Pre-cook your pie shell according to your recipe or instructions, if store-bought.
 Allow to cool completely.

 Meanwhile, place the crushed strawberries and white sugar in a small saucepan.
 Dissolve the cornstarch in the cold water and stir in as well.
 Bring to a boil over medium-high heat, stirring frequently.
-The glaze will thicken and become clear when it's done.
-Pour the glaze into a large bowl or large glass measuring cup (easier to pour!) to cool.
+Once boiling, cook 3 minutes more, stirring, then remove to a glass measuring cup to cool completely.

 When pie crust and glaze is cooled, stir glaze and spoon a bit on to the bottom of the pie shell and spread evenly to a thin layer.
-Arrange the whole strawberries cut side down into the pie shell as tightly as possible, trying to fit in as many as possible, but ensuring that each one sits flat on the bottom of the pie shell.
+Arrange the strawberries into the pie shell.

 Slowly pour the rest of the glaze over the whole berries, taking care to coat every berry.
-Depending on the size and depth of your pie, you may not use all the glaze.
-Add as much as possible without allowing it to rise higher than the sides of your pie shell.
-Refrigerate pie for at least an hour, then serve topped with a dollop of whipped cream.
+Refrigerate pie for at least an hour, but preferably 2 hours, then serve topped with a dollop of sweetened whipped cream.
 Alternately, you can cover the entire top of the pie with a layer of whipped cream.

 This pie is best enjoyed on the day it is made.